Motzorongo Plantation Company: Expansion and the Motzorongo Estate

 The plantation included 200,000 coffee trees, 40,000 cocoa trees, and 50,000 rubber trees, along with groves of citrus fruit.
-Thirty-five miles of fencing enclosed more than 30 square miles of pasture for cattle and hogs.
+35 mi of fencing enclosed more than 30 sqmi of pasture for cattle and hogs.
 The estate also maintained a self-sufficient community of more than 500 workers, housed in over 100 dwellings, supported by a general store, workshops, a sawmill, and an electric lighting plant.
 The total infrastructure was valued at approximately 500,000 dollars, while the land was purchased at only six dollars per acre, about one-third of its estimated market value.

 Public Promotion and Investor Campaigns

 The Motzorongo enterprise was financed through public stock offerings marketed across the United States.
-Advertisements appeared in newspapers and in Dr. Parkyn’s Suggestion magazine, whose large New Thought readership was already accustomed to seeing investment promotions alongside articles on personal success and self-improvement.
+Advertisements appeared in newspapers and in Parkyn's Suggestion magazine, whose large New Thought readership was already accustomed to seeing investment promotions alongside articles on personal success and self-improvement.